FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 Motion was adopted.
 It was also agreed to refer this Motion to the Home and Social

-Development Strategic Policy Committee for further consideration.--- 16
+Development Strategic Policy Committee for further consideration.
+---
+16

 11.